-- 1748 presence for the action through that endpoint.
-The endpoint and service presence are - also part of the service description. - 1750 An action may have preconditions where a Precondition is something that needs to be - in place before an action can occur, e.g. confirmation of a precursor action.
-Whether - 1752 preconditions are satisfied is evaluated when someone tries to perform the action and - 1753 not before.
-Presence for an action means someone can initiate it and is independent of - 1754 whether the preconditions are satisfied.
-However, the successful completion of the - action may depend on whether its preconditions were satisfied. - 1756 Analogous to the relationship between actions and preconditions, the Process Model - 1757 may imply Dependencies for succeeding steps in a process, e.g. that a previous step - 1758 has successfully completed, or may be isolated to a given step.
-An example of the - 1759 latter would be a dependency that the host server has scheduled maintenance and - 1760 access attempts at these times would fail.
-Dependencies related to the process model - do not affect the presence of a service although these may affect whether the business - 1762 function successfully completes. - 1763 The conditions under which an action can be invoked may depend on policies - 1764 associated with the action.
-The Action Level Policies MUST be reflected in the Service - 1765 Level Interaction Policies because such policies may be critical to determining whether - 1766 the conditions for use of the service are consistent with the policies asserted by the - 1767 service consumer.
-The service level interaction policies are included in the service - 1768 description. - 1769 Similarly, the result of invoking an action is one or more real world effects, and the - 1770 Action Level Real World Effects MUST be reflected in the Service Level Real World - 1771 Effect included in the service description.
-The unambiguous expression of action level - 1772 policies and real world effects as service counterparts is necessary to adequately - 1773 understand what constitutes the service interaction. - 1774 An adequate service description MUST provide a consumer with information needed to - 1775 determine if the service policies and the (business) functions and service-level real - world effects are of interest and there is nothing in the technical assumptions that - 1777 preclude use of the service. - 1778 Note at this level, the business functions are not concerned with the action or process - 1779 models.
-These models are detailed separately. - 1780 The service description is not intended to be isolated documentation but rather an - 1781 integral part of service use.
-Changes in service description SHOULD immediately be - 1782 made known to consumers and potential consumers.
+- 1524 The conditions under which an action can be invoked may depend on policies associated with the action. - 1525 The Action Level Policies MUST be reflected in the Service Level Interaction Policies because such - policies may be critical to determining whether the conditions for use of the service are consistent with the policies asserted by the service consumer.
+The service level interaction policies are included in the - 1528 service description. - 1529 Similarly, the result of invoking an action is one or more real world effects, and the Action Level Real - 1530 World Effects MUST be reflected in the Service Level Real World Effect included in the service - description.
+The unambiguous expression of action level policies and real world effects as service - 1532 counterparts is necessary to adequately understand what constitutes the service interaction. - An adequate service description MUST provide a consumer with information needed to determine if the service policies and the (business) functions and service-level real world effects are of interest and there is nothing in the technical assumptions that preclude use of the service. - 1536 Note at this level, the business functions are not concerned with the action or process models.
+These 1537 models are detailed separately. - The service description is not intended to be isolated documentation but rather an integral part of service use.
+Changes in service description SHOULD immediately be made known to consumers and potential consumers.

-4.1.2.1.1 Description and Invoking Actions Against a Service
+1541 4.1.2.1.1 Description and Invoking Actions Against a Service